This article is brought to you by Aura.

 Here’s what to do:

-• Google your own name and take note of any website that is hosting your personal details.
+• Google your name, and note any website that is hosting your details.
 This includes your government-issued ID, bank account numbers, login credentials, and contact information.

 Here’s what to do: